At stake in Pennsylvania governor race: Abortion, presidency | Times Leader

 Click here to subscribe today or Login.

-HARRISBURG, Pa.
-(AP) — Voters electing a new governor of Pennsylvania will choose between Democrat Josh Shapiro and Republican Doug Mastriano, with the future of abortion rights on the line, as well as management of the 2024 presidential election in a swing state that is often decisive.
+HARRISBURG — Voters electing a new governor of Pennsylvania chose Tuesday between Democrat Josh Shapiro and Republican Doug Mastriano, with the future of abortion rights on the line, as well as management of the 2024 presidential election in a swing state that is often decisive.

-Shapiro, the state’s two-term elected attorney general, in a powerhouse campaign in a year in which Democrats nationally faced headwinds, including high inflation.
+Shapiro, the state’s two-term elected attorney general, smashed Pennsylvania’s campaign finance record in a powerhouse campaign in a year in which Democrats nationally faced headwinds, including high inflation.

-Mastriano, a retired Army colonel and state senator, is a relative political novice who and refused for much of it to talk to mainstream news organizations, scuttling prospects for a debate with an independent moderator.
+Mastriano, a retired Army colonel and state senator, is a relative political novice who ran a hard-right campaign and refused for much of it to talk to mainstream news organizations, scuttling prospects for a debate with an independent moderator.

-Polls suggest Shapiro is leading Mastriano, who has driven off moderate voters by being a prominent ally in former President Donald Trump’s effort to stay in power — despite his election loss in 2020 — and marching to the U.S. Capitol on Jan.
+Polls suggested Shapiro was leading Mastriano, who drove off moderate voters by being a prominent ally in former President Donald Trump’s effort to stay in power and marching to the U.S. Capitol on Jan.
 6, 2021, where he watched pro-Trump demonstrators attack police.

 He struggled to raise money as he was hit with a deluge of Shapiro campaign ads but tried to counter it with an energetic campaign that relied on a passionate grassroots volunteer force and daily videos uploaded to Facebook to connect with followers.

-They are vying to succeed Democratic Gov. Tom Wolf, who is constitutionally barred from seeking a third term and has endorsed Shapiro.
+They vied to succeed Democratic Gov. Tom Wolf, who is constitutionally barred from seeking a third term and has endorsed Shapiro.
 The winner will likely share power with entrenched Republican majorities in the state Legislature.

 A Shapiro victory would make him the first governor of Pennsylvania to be elected to succeed a member of his party since 1966.